cozytony/defi-risk-book/src/self-custody-layer.md

 * Discarding: store your back-up somewhere it won't be mistaken for trash.
 Like a safety deposit box or a fire-proof safe.
 * Unforgettable: store your back-up somewhere you won't forget it.
 * Death: leave instructions for your loved ones to recover your address in case of your unexpected death.
 But make sure the instructions don't compromise the security of your back-up while you're living.
-* Phsyical theft: minimize the likelihood of being targetted by keeping a low profile.
+* Physical theft: minimize the likelihood of being targetted by keeping a low profile.
-* Digital theft: store your back-up offline, either on a physicial medium or on an air-gapped computer (meaning it never connects to the internet).
+* Digital theft: store your back-up offline, either on a physical medium or on an air-gapped computer (meaning it never connects to the internet).

 **Best practices for securing your wallet from attackers**